MMP for Enriques pairs and singular Enriques varieties: Introduction

 \begin{thm} Let $X$ be a projective IHS manifold and let $B$ be an effective $\R$-divisor on $X$ such that $(X,B)$ is a log canonical pair.
 Then any $(K_X + B)$-MMP terminates with a minimal model $(X',B')$ of $(X,B)$, where $X'$ is a $\Q$-factorial primitive symplectic variety and $B'$ is a nef and effective $\R$-divisor on $X'$. \end{thm}

-The central objectives of this paper are two: (i) to derive an analogous termination result for log canonical pairs $(Y,B_Y)$ such that $Y$ is an Enriques manifold and $B_Y$ is an effective $\R$-divisor on $Y$; and (ii) to characterize the underlying variety of the resulting minimal model $(Y',B_{Y'})$ of $(Y,B_Y)$.
-To this end, we introduce \emph{primitive Enriques varieties} as singular analogues of Enriques manifolds.
-They are quasi-\'etale quotients of primitive symplectic varieties by finite non-symplectic group actions (see \autoref{dfn:PEV}).
+This paper has the following two main objectives: (i) to derive an analogous termination result for log canonical pairs $(Y,B_Y)$ such that $Y$ is an Enriques manifold and $B_Y$ is an effective $\R$-divisor on $Y$; and (ii) to characterize the underlying variety of the resulting minimal model $(Y',B_{Y'})$ of $(Y,B_Y)$.
+To this end, we introduce \emph{primitive Enriques varieties} (see \autoref{dfn:PEV}) as singular analogs of Enriques manifolds.
+They are finite quasi-\'etale quotients of primitive symplectic varieties by non-symplectic group actions.

-Recall now that the \emph{termination of flips conjecture} is one of the main open problems in the MMP.
-It has been completely resolved in dimension $ 3 $ by Kawamata and Shokurov, as well as in many cases in dimension $ 4 $.
-We refer to \cite[Section 1]{CT23} for an overview and to \cite[Corollary 1.4.2]{BCHM10} for a partial result that is valid in any dimension.
-However, it remains widely open in general, even in dimension $ 4 $.
+Recall that the \emph{termination of flips conjecture} is one of the central problems in the MMP.
+It has been completely resolved in dimension $ 3 $ by Kawamata and Shokurov, as well as in many cases in dimension $ 4 $, but it remains widely open in general.
+We refer to \cite[Section 1]{ChenTsak23} for an overview and to \cite[Corollary 1.4.2]{BCHM10} for a partial result that is valid in any dimension.
 Our main result is the following and confirms in particular the termination of flips conjecture for the class of Enriques manifolds.

 \begin{thm} Let $Y$ be an Enriques manifold and let $B_Y$ be an effective $\R$-divisor on $Y$ such that $(Y,B_Y)$ is a log canonical pair.
 Then any $(K_Y + B_Y)$-MMP terminates with a minimal model $(Y',B_{Y'})$ of $(Y,B_Y)$, where $Y'$ is a $\Q$-factorial primitive Enriques variety with canonical singularities and $B_{Y'}$ is a nef and effective $\R$-divisor on $Y'$. \end{thm}